Shubham-git7/netflix-gpt/README.md

  - Implemented Sign Out
  - Update Profile
   - Bugfix: Sign up user displayName
-  - bugFix: if the user is not logged in redirected to browser / login vice versa
+  - BugFix: if the user is not logged in redirected to browser / login vice versa
+  - Unsubscribed to the onAuthStateChanged Callback
+  - Add hardcoded values to the constants file\
+  - Register TMDB API & create an app & get access tokens
+  - Get data from TMDB now playing movies list API

 # Features